 Drs.
-Michael Keverline, Theodore Hallberg, and Erin Savage of Southside Eye Care in Chesapeake, VA believe that knowledge is power.
+Michael Keverline and Theodore Hallberg of Southside Eye Care in Chesapeake, VA believe that knowledge is power.
 The more patients know about their vision health, the more likely they are to work regularly with an eye doctor for comprehensive screenings, examinations, and care.
 A condition that impacts many individuals is that of myopia—more commonly known as nearsightedness.

 Q: What causes myopia?